grpc/proposal/A55-xds-stateful-session-affinity.md

 languages such as Java, Go and Node.js.
 Wherever possible the implementations may also include a reference implementation of an interceptor that does cookie management using a cookie jar object.
-The interceptor is instantiated for a session and it processes the `"Set-Cookie"` header in a response to save the cookie, and uses that cookie in subsequent requests.
+The interceptor is instantiated for a session and it processes the `Set-Cookie` header in a response to save the cookie, and uses that cookie in subsequent requests.